 - E-Payment Card- Payments are deposited to your state issued "e Master Card" which can be cashed in at banks or used as debit cards at retailers. **Please note effective July 1, 2019 the Ohio e-QuickPay Debit Mastercard will be discontinued, and a new card (the SmiONE payment card) will take its place.
 For a smooth transition, make sure your Child Support Enforcement Agency (CSEA) has your correct address on file and keep your e-QuickPay card until you spend down the balance.
 The balance will NOT transfer, however it can still be used after July 1, 2019.

-Payments can be made with cash, check, or money order at the Lorain County CSEA lobby, Monday-Friday 7:30am-4:15pm and Tuesdays until 6:30pm.
-County walk-in payments received at the CSEA lobby are posted in Smart Remote and electronically routed through CSPC to SETS.
+Payments can be made with cash, cashier's check, personal check, or money order at the Lorain County CSEA lobby, Monday-Friday 7:30am-4:15pm.